 - Take the syrup off the heat, stir in vanilla extract, and allow it to cool for 10 minutes.

-- Strain through a fine mesh strainer into a large measuring cup or a bowl.
-You can reserve the blueberries to use on oatmeal, pancakes, toast, or ice cream as you would jam.
+- Strain it through a fine mesh strainer into a large measuring cup or a bowl.
+You can reserve the blueberries to use on oatmeal, pancakes, toast, or ice cream as you would use jam.

 Would you like to save this recipe?